MatteLazza/wood4.0-OS/README.md

 ### Workflow

-1) Platform_Install.sh : This script is used to setup all the basic requirements for KVM and libvirt.
-It require sudo permissions for installing packages;
+1) Platform_Install.sh : Script used to setup all the basic requirements for KVM and libvirt.
+It require sudo permissions for installing packages; It's possible to set up all the parameters that will be used for creating the virtual machine.
-2) Start_Machine.sh : This script is used to run the virtual machine.
-Using different flags, it's possible to open the VM interface with different mechanisms;
+2) VMcreate.sh: Script used to create the virtual machine.
+It's possible to specify all the informations of the virtual machine.

-- Versioner.sh : This script is used to handle all steps related to snapshots and revert;
-- VMcreate.sh : This script is used to create new virtual machines, starting from an existing virtual disk.
-It's possible to configure multiple aspects of the machine.
+3) Start_Machine.sh: Script used to start the specified virtual machine.
+It's possible to use different configurations to specify the behavior of the interface.

-All scripts contain 2 basic flags:
-- -h : This flag is used to show the syntax of the script;
-- -l : This flag is used to return all the informations about the flags available for the script.
+4) Versioner.sh: Script used to handle all the aspects of the snapshots.
+5) usb_detect.sh: Script used to handle the add/remove of USBs in the host.
+This will configure the machine at runtime to make sure those USBs are seen from the guest.

+Most of the scripts automatically call other scripts to automate the full process of startup/creation.

+- Once all requirements for KVM and libvirt has been installed, Platform_Install.sh procede to execute the VMcreate.sh to create the virtual machine and finish the setup (it's possible to not do this using a specific flag).
+- When the machine start execution, Start_Machine.sh automatically start usb_detect.sh for passing the USBs from the host to the guest.

+### Testing

+For validating scripts execution, some scripts has been developed to test functionalities.
+Scripts test as much cases as possible, seeing all possible cases.
+For Platform_Install.sh, because it require testing installations and verify activation of services, a new ubuntu virtual machine has been created and used to verify the code.